You might have seen that dark brown fibrous material called "Peat Moss" in your father's garden or any nursery and garden stores.

 Meanwhile, sphagnum moss is a plant grown on the surface layer above of the peatland, soil or a swamp.
 It thrives in cold and wet weather.
 As time goes by, the old parts sink into the lower layer.
 The process of decomposition takes place very slowly in the oxygenless layer.
 But it is patient, and over a long period of millennials, a thick layer of dead homogeneous material named peat moss is formed.

 Peat was dried and was used as a source of fuel in some countries for centuries.
 Because, like any fossil fuels, it is rich in carbon.
 It was only till the 1940s that peat has a place in horticulture.

 Today, peat moss is fairly popular used as soil amendment, soilless mix, seed starting, mushroom casting, etc.

 Peat mosses are commonly found in bogs and wetlands of the northern hemisphere of the earth.

 Almost all of the peat moss sold in the US come from the vast sphagnum moss area in Canada.

 But Russia has the largest amounts of peatland around the world.

 Canada is the area containing the second-biggest amounts of peat moss in the world with 25% of the world moss.
 This is followed by lots of countries, including Finland,Sweden, etc.

 About 3% of the earth's surface is contained with peat bogs that have been developed over a period of thousands of years.

-Any peat harvested in Canada is carefully analyzed first whether it has any long-term effect on the environment.
-And it must be mined with sustainable and conservable ways.
+Many countries have strict rules when it comes to mining peat moss.
+For example, any peat harvested in Canada is carefully analyzed first whether it has any long-term effect on the environment.
+And it must be mined in sustainable and conservable ways.